 When a review of a part of the network is initiated, a review of options that includes both reducing demand and increasing capacity is completed.
-The goal is to find the lowest cost and most reliable long term solution.
+The goal is to find the lowest cost solution that meets the required reliability standards.

-To ensure a thorough investigation, Ausgrid consults with the community about the demand management options available.
+To ensure a thorough investigation, Ausgrid consults with the community about the network requirements and the potential demand management options available.
 If you are a potential supplier of demand management services to Ausgrid or want to remain informed about our demand management activities, then please register as an interested party.

-For further information on Ausgrid’s demand management activities, please see our demand management process and the demand managment process tracking.
+For information on Ausgrid’s past and current demand management activities, please see our demand managment process tracking reporting.